wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires December 14, 2019              [Page 10]
+Kumari & Doyle          Expires January 23, 2020               [Page 10]

-Internet-Draft            Secure Device Install                June 2019
+Internet-Draft            Secure Device Install                July 2019

    third-party to copy and paste it over a serial terminal.
 It does not